This butternut squash soup is rich with Indian flavors such as garam masala, turmeric and cumin.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 Butternut squash isn’t super low in carbs, but it is much lower than potato and it makes the same kind of filling qualities with much more flavor!
 It is a good source of fiber, vitamin C, potassium, vitamin A and vitamin E.

-Add some oil to a large saucepan and saute some garam masala for a few minutes until fragrant.
+Add some oil to a large saucepan and sauté some garam masala for a few minutes until fragrant.
 Add some chopped onion and cook until softened.

-While that is cooking you can prepare the butternut squash.
+Meanwhile, prepare the butternut squash.
 I usually deal with it in two halves – the tube part and the ball part.
 Cut off the peel, remove the seeds, and chop.

 Bring to the boil, then reduce to a simmer, cover, and cook until the squash is tender.
 Carefully pour it into a blender – watch out for hot splashes!!